Baaghi 4

 Baaghi 4 was released theatrically on 5 September 2025.
-The film was panned by critics, who criticized its story, screenplay, graphic violence and direction but praised the action sequences.
-It was a box-office bomb, grossing ₹66 crore worldwide at the box office and became the lowest grossing film in the Baaghi film series.
+The film was panned by critics, who criticized its story, screenplay, direction and graphic violence but praised the action sequences.
+It was a box-office bomb, grossing ₹ 67 crore worldwide at the box office.

 Plot

-After surviving an attempted suicide by train, a grief-stricken man descends into chaos as reality blurs.
+After surviving an attempted suicide by a train, a grief-stricken man descends into chaos as reality blurs.
 His loved ones question what's real while a hidden truth draws him into a web of obsession and enduring love.